 Good sun habits

-When the sun is strong or you’re at risk of burning:
+When the sun is strong or the UV index is high, you’re at risk of burning:

 - Cover up with a t-shirt, hat and sunglasses